vincenttjia/terraform-aws-resource-naming/.github/PULL_REQUEST_TEMPLATE.md

 * feature: Prevent error from blablabla
 ```

-Output from `terraform plan` command from your branch after `terraform apply` has been successfully performed on the latest release:
+Output from `terraform plan` command from one of the examples on your branch after `terraform apply` has been successfully performed on the latest release:

 ```
 $ terraform plan